John Doerr, in his book Measure what Matters, identifies four “superpowers” that make OKRs effective:

 Superpower #4: Stretch for Amazing

-OKRs motivate us to go above and beyond, to do amazing things.
-With the freedom to experience failure without sanction, they expand our ability to experience our most creative and ambitious sides.
+OKRs motivate us to go above and beyond, to achieve amazing things.
+With the freedom to experience failure without penalty, they expand our ability to experience our most creative and ambitious sides.

 The OKR Superpowers and Agile Leadership